farproc/farproc.github.com/index.md

 ---

 ### Blog Posts

 <ul>
 {% for post in site.posts %}
 <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}
 </ul>

+### Feedback

+Feel free to leave feedback as issues on the [github page](https://github.com/farproc/farproc.github.com/issues) for this site.

 ### Projects